karthick0502/Django-Query-Engine-using-docker-compose/README.md

 **File Upload**: The home URL (`http://localhost:8000`) takes you to the file upload screen.
 You can upload JSON or CSV files here.
 If you try to upload other file types, the application will not allow it.

 **Filter Data**: After uploading, you will be redirected to the second URL (`http://localhost:8000/filter/`), where you can see all the data from the uploaded file.
 Use the search box to find specific data records.

-Enter your search term and filter the data as required.
+orelse filter the data by parsing filter parameter called type in the url endpoints,

+1. Open your web browser and navigate to the following URL: (`http://localhost:8000/filter/?type=<search_data>`) Replace `<search_data>` with the term you want to search for in the dataset.

+2. For example, if you want to filter records containing the word 'coffee', use: (`http://localhost:8000/filter/?type=coffee`)

+3. If the entered search data matches any records in the dataset, only those records will be displayed.
+If no matching records are found, an empty result set will be returned.

 ### Step 6: Get Data as JSON